ARTimeWalk/site/index.md

 <br>

-# Demo Movie
+# Movie
 <div class="wrap">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/akJzsw4c75U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/0M_TU2QXXmk?si=qRCGXrpkaowZBmiP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 <br>

 # VIO (Visual-Inertial Odometry)
-The smartphone's camera recognizes reference image markers (signs or billboards in the sity) that serve as 3D positional reference and measures the relative position and orientation of the marker and camera with an accuracy of several tens of centimeters.
-Even if the smartphone is moved after marker recognition, the position and orientation of the smartphone are maintained in high quality by sensor fusion (VIO) that integrates planar tracking by the camera and spatial positioning by a motion sensor that measures acceleration.
-ARTimeWalk is an application that uses this state-of-the-art technology.
+The smartphone’s camera identifies markers such as signs or billboards in the city, which serve as 3D positional references.
+It measures the relative position and orientation of the marker and the camera with an accuracy of several tens of centimeters.
+Even if the smartphone is moved after recognizing the marker, its position and orientation remain highly accurate due to sensor fusion (VIO), which combines planar tracking by the camera with spatial positioning by a motion sensor that measures acceleration.
+ARTimeWalk is an application that leverages this cutting-edge technology.

 <br>

 # App (iOS)